 Our Mission is: Conservation through Education, Advocacy, Land Management, and Monitoring

 A primary focus for BVAS is our nature education program for children.
-Over 3,000 school children participate in class outings to our Nature Center each year.
-Other activities include Nature Storytime for pre-schoolers, Scout groups, & special events.
+Over 1,700 school children participate in class outings to our Nature Center each year.
+Other children's activities include Nature Storytime for pre-schoolers, Scout groups, Joey & Johnnie's Clubhouse, & special events.
 BVAS also offers nature education for the community, including birding trips, natural history classes, and special nature programs and lectures, generally free of charge.
-See our Events page calendar.

 We offer numerous birding opportunities, from local field trips throughout North County, to trips abroad, to pelagic birding, and the Christmas Bird Count.